 Nirmatrelvir is an inhibitor to the main protease (Mpro) of SARS-CoV-2; inhibition of this enzyme blocks viral replication.
 Nirmatrelvir is a substrate of the cytochrome P450 3A4 isoenzyme system and is co-packaged with an HIV-1 protease inhibitor, ritonavir, a potent inhibitor of cytochrome P450 3A4.
-Coadministration results in higher concentrations and a longer halflife of nirmatrelvir, allowing for every-12-hour dosing.
-The FDA granted EUA to nirmatrelvir/ritonavir on December 22, 2021 for the treatment of mild-to-moderate COVID-19 in adults and pediatric patients (≥12 years of age and weighing ≥40 kg) who are at high risk for progression to severe COVID-19, including hospitalization or death [235].
+Coadministration results in higher concentrations and a longer half-life of nirmatrelvir, allowing for every 12-hour dosing.
+The FDA granted EUA to nirmatrelvir/ritonavir on December 22, 2021, for the treatment of mild-to-moderate COVID-19 in adults and pediatric patients who are at high risk for progression to severe COVID-19, including hospitalization or death [233].

-Our search identified one RCT reporting on treatment of mild-to-moderate COVID-19 in patients at high risk for progression to severe disease [235].
-In addition, the search identified one RCT reporting on treatment of mild-to-moderate COVID-19 in 264 hospitalized patients [236].
-Some data used to prepare this recommendation were extracted from the FDA EUA document.
+Our search identified one RCT reporting on treatment of mild-to-moderate COVID-19 in patients at high risk for progression to severe disease [233].
+Data have not yet been published, but data to prepare this recommendation was extracted from the FDA EUA document.